rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Poisoning.md

 parameters as part of the cache key but the returned response was actually influenced by the body params.
 Affected [Tornado](https://www.tornadoweb.org/en/stable/)
+Since Tornado gives precedence to the body parameters,

-    Do not trust GET request bodies
+## Do not trust GET request bodies
-    Cloudflare caches contents of GET request bodies, but they are not included in the cache key.
+[Cloudflare caches contents of GET request bodies](https://developers.cloudflare.com/cache/cache-security/avoid-web-poisoning/#do-not-trust-get-request-bodies), but they are not included in the cache key.
 GET request bodies should be considered untrusted and should not modify the contents of a response.
 If a GET body can change the contents of a response, consider bypassing cache or using a POST request.

 # Sometimes web apps gives precedence to the body parameters
 Yeah, right?
 Super weird.
 This can lead to the Cache proxy caching